creatorpanda/CommandAndConquerSameKeyFix/README.md

 ---
 ## Old Readme :)
-So what these thingies do is, they change the game's key on your computer's registry.
+So what these thingies do is change the game's key on your computer's registry.
 That way you stop sharing the same key with a friend you want to play with, and the error goes away!
-The original key is replaced, but can be re-obtained by reinstalling the game.
+The original key is replaced but can be re-obtained by reinstalling the game.
 It's completely safe!

 *"The changes take place by just running one of these files anywhere on your PC."*\
 *Tested on these games installed by Origin.
 Steam or CDs may store the original keys elsewhere.
 Contact me on Twitter if you keep encountering the error.*